marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 | 0.84  |

 #### 4. What was the average distance travelled for each customer?
+For this question, I did inner join on runner_orders and customer_orders and filtered delivered orders only.
+After that, I cleaned the row value by using regular expression in substring function and casting the value as numeric.
+Now that the values are cleaned, I calculated the average distance per customer.

     SELECT customer_id, avg(substring(distance, '(\d+\.*\d*)')::numeric)::numeric(4,2) AS average_distance
     FROM pizza_runner.runner_orders INNER JOIN pizza_runner.customer_orders using (order_id)
     WHERE pickup_time not in ('null', '')